If You Were Dying… Would Gratitude Be Your First Thought?

 What would you do if you were told you had only a few weeks to live?
 When Joan Zawoiski Lewis found out she was dying from pancreatic cancer, the grandmother from Pringle, Pennsylvania, told family and friends: “Don’t make a fuss.
 Just do something nice for somebody else.
 Then tell me about it.”

-People from all 50 states and every continent eventually would heed “Joannie from Pringle,” as her request spread and made the news.
-Word of good deeds came daily, and Lewis enjoyed reading the accounts again and again.
+People from every state and continent would eventually heed “Joannie from Pringle” as her request spread and made the news.
+Word of good deeds came daily, and Joan Lewis enjoyed reading the accounts again and again.

-“An acquaintance of mine didn’t have enough to eat the past few weeks, so I stopped off with a few bags of groceries,” wrote Julia Kristan on CaringBridge.org, where Lewis’s page has drawn about 30,000 page views.
+“An acquaintance of mine didn’t have enough to eat the past few weeks, so I stopped off with a few bags of groceries,” wrote Julia Kristan on Joan Lewis’ CaringBridge.org page.
 “Thank you for living such an inspiring life.
 You’ve turned sadness into joy and hopelessness into a rippling pool of raised spirits and good deeds.
 If even a quarter of the world decided to live more like you, what a world it would be.”

 “I cleaned up trails at Addison State Park in central Vermont just for her,” Drew Johnson wrote.

 “I gave my co-worker a hug in your honor this morning,” another person said.

 “First day of school is always a challenge for teachers.
 We made a batch of lemon bars and sent them to the faculty with our seventh-grader today to make their day a little sweeter,” KW wrote.

 “Gave an elderly woman on the streets in Dublin some money because Joannie from Pringle would do it,” wrote another.